Warning Signs and Red Flags

 Domestic violence doesn’t look the same in every relationship because every relationship is different.
 But one thing most abusive relationships have in common is that the abusive partner does many different kinds of things to have more power and control over their partners.

 If you’re beginning to feel as if your partner or a loved one’s partner is becoming abusive, there are a few behaviors that you can look out for.
-Watch out for these red flags and if you’re experiencing one or more of them in your relationship, call the hotline to talk about what’s going on.
+Watch out for these red flags and if you’re experiencing one or more of them in your relationship, call or chat online with an advocate to talk about what’s going on.

 - Telling you that you can never do anything right